oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 - Lessons and practices are shown in the correct order.
 The user can scroll through them.
 Check that scroll distances and scrolling availability are correct, given the number of items and screen size.
 - Lessons and practices can be selected to show more details.
 - Lessons and practices can be filtered, and the state of this filter is remembered the next time the user loads the page.
+- All applicable frontend, backend, and acceptance tests have been written and pass robustly.

 Milestone 2:

 - Progress indicators are displayed, and progress is calculated correctly, for both lessons and practices.
 - Users are shown pop-ups when loading in-progress or completed lessons.
 - Languages are selected correctly for lessons.
 This includes secondary language selection and pop-ups.
+- All applicable frontend, backend, and acceptance tests have been written and pass robustly.

 </details>